jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 {% end %}

 Sometimes, these symptoms are not quickly brought to medical attention due to being relatively mild and long-standing.
-You may also experience ear fullness, headache, fatigue, altered taste, and or cough, _those these are not always present and are non-specific_.
+You may also experience ear fullness, headache, fatigue, altered taste, and or cough, _though these are not always present and are non-specific_.

 {% admonition(type="warning", icon="warning", title="Atypical symptoms you should watch out for?") %}
 If you have any of the following, you should let your doctor know: these may suggest something else going on aside from CRS.